silverstripe/silverstripe-framework/docs/en/01_Tutorials/05_Dataobject_Relationship_Management.md

    and avoid any duplication between the two subclasses.
  * Render mentor details in their own template
  * Change the `GridField` to list only five records per page (the default is 20).
-   This configuration is stored in the [api:GridFieldPaginator] component
+   This configuration is stored in the [GridFieldPaginator](api:SilverStripe\Forms\GridField\GridFieldPaginator) component